kymry/NASA-NN-App/README.md

-## 惑星・Wakusei - Astronomy API aggregation
+## 惑星・Wakusei - Astronomy API aggregation web application

 A work in progress.